James Anderson (American football)

-James Nathaniel Anderson (born September 26, 1983) is a former American football linebacker.
-He played college football at Virginia Tech and was drafted in the third round (88th overall) of the 2006 NFL Draft by the Carolina Panthers.
+James Nathaniel Anderson (born September 26, 1983) is an American former professional football linebacker.
+He played college football at Virginia Tech and was selected in the third round (88th overall) of the 2006 NFL draft by the Carolina Panthers.

-Early career
+Early life

 Anderson was a high school and college football teammate of DeAngelo Hall and Darryl Tapp at Deep Creek High School and Virginia Tech.

 College career

 Anderson redshirted in 2001 at Virginia Tech, performing on the scout team.
 He played in every game in 2002, earning three starts and posting 47 tackles (28 solos) with a half sack, three stops for losses and a forced fumble.
 He spent the bulk of the 2003 season playing on special teams, as only four of his 41 tackles (29 solos) came during defensive action.

 Anderson started 12 games at weak-side linebacker in 2004, performing in 117 special teams and 368 defensive snaps.
 He ranked seventh on the squad with 48 tackles (21 solos) and had 2.5 sacks with 6.5 stops behind the line of scrimmage.
 He also recovered two fumbles and intercepted a pass.

 He started every game as a senior, ranking second on the Tech team with a career-high 82 tackles (41 solos).
 Anderson registered three sacks and tied for third on the team with 8.5 stops for losses.
 He caused and recovered a fumble, batted away three passes and had two interceptions, returning one for a touchdown.

 In 53 games with the Hokies, Anderson started 28 times.
 He collected 218 tackles (119 solos) with seven sacks for minus-26 yards and 18 stops for losses of 75 yards.
 He was credited with six quarterback pressures, three fumble recoveries and two forced fumbles.
 Anderson also gained 53 yards with a touchdown on three interception returns and deflected five passes.